poblabs/weewx-belchertown/README.md

 ## Creating About Page and Records Page

 The About Page and Records Page offer some areas for custom HTML to be run.
-To edit these pages, go to the `skins/Belchertown` folder.
-In version 0.6+ you need to create these files if you are installing the skin for the first time.
-This is due to the fact that upgrades were previously deleting these files and re-creating them.
-Manually creating them makes sure they're not deleted on upgrades.
+To create or edit these pages, go to the `skins/Belchertown` folder.
+These files should not be overwritten during skin upgrdades, but it's always best to have a backup just in case!

 * Create (or edit) the `skins/Belchertown/about.inc` and `skins/Belchertown/records.inc` files with your text editor, such as Notepad or Nano.
     * These files take full HTML, so you can get fancy if you want.
-    * You can view, and use the sample [`about.inc`](https://github.com/poblabs/weewx-belchertown/blob/master/skins/Belchertown/about.inc) and [`records.inc`](https://github.com/poblabs/weewx-belchertown/blob/master/skins/Belchertown/records.inc) which are available in this repo under the `skins/Belchertown` folder.
+    * You can view, and use the sample file [`about.inc.example`](https://github.com/poblabs/weewx-belchertown/blob/master/skins/Belchertown/about.inc.example) and [`records.inc.example`](https://github.com/poblabs/weewx-belchertown/blob/master/skins/Belchertown/records.inc.example).
+Just rename to remove the `.example`, edit and you should be good to go.
-    * For an example of what the Records Page and About Page can say, visit BelchertownWeather.com's website.
-* Then restart weewx for the changes to take effect.
+* Then restart weewx for the changes to take effect, and wait for an archive interval for the pages to be generated.

 ## Using Metric